feinleib/filibustr/README.md

   will fall back to reading from Voteview.
 - `local_dir`: The directory containing the local file.
 Defaults to the working directory.

+**Note:** Especially when working with large datasets, reading data from Voteview can take a long time.
+If you are repeatedly loading the same static dataset (i.e., not including information from the current Congress), it may be useful to download the dataset as a CSV from Voteview so you can read that local file instead of having to use the web interface.

 - `chamber`: Which chamber to get data for.
 Options are:
   - `"all"`, `"congress"`: Both House and Senate data (the default).
   - `"house"`, `"h"`, `"hr"`: House data only.